PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-new-workspace-full.png)

 If you change your mind, you can select **Workspace Settings** to modify the workspace details or to delete it.

+!!! warning "Deleting a workspace"
+    Deleting a workspace removes any flows, deployments, and storage created on that workspace.

 ## Create an API key